 - If student fails the end of lesson quiz, the student will be forced to repeat the lesson till he/she passes the quiz.

 - Upon the successful completion of the course, the student will be locked out of the final exam unless the student gets in touch with the proctor.

 - The proctor will type in an encrypted code to unlock the final exam.

-- Student will be allowed to take the final no more than 3 times.
+- Student will be allowed to take the final exam no more than three times.

 - Upon successful completion, student completion date, time, and grades will posted on the online Compliance Management System (CMS).